jneidel/jneidel.com/content/essay/eat-that-frog/index.md

 ---
-title: Eat the Frog first
+title: "Eat the Frog first"
 description: "Overview and my experiences with the principle of starting the day with the most challenging and important task.
 Kiss the frog first!"
 summary: "Start the day with the most important task."
 tags: